LeMGarouani/XStacking/README.md

-# XStacking : An Efficient and inherently Explainable Framework for Stacked Ensemble Learning
+# XStacking : An Effective and inherently Explainable Framework for Stacked Ensemble Learning